About MDSGC

 MDSGC History, Management, Member Institutions and Goals

 Maryland was selected to participate in NASA’s National Space Grant College and Fellowship Program when it was formed in 1989.
-MDSGC is located in the Bloomberg Center for Physics and Astronomy on the Johns Hopkins University Homewood campus.
-Since its initiation, MDSGC has been under the leadership of Professor Richard C. Henry.
-A Deputy Director and Grants/Contracts Analyst comprise the supporting staff.
-A Program Committee consisting of an Associate Director from each of the member institutions oversees the program.
+MDSGC’s offices are located in the Bloomberg Center for Physics and Astronomy on the Johns Hopkins University Homewood campus.
+The Director oversees the program, a Deputy Director and Grants/Contracts Analyst comprise the supporting staff, and a Program Committee consisting of an Associate Director from each of the member institutions advises the Director on programmatic decisions.

 Program Structure

 MDSGC consists of several member institutions which contribute to our programs in many important ways.
-Each institution provides one or more members of MDSGC’s Program and Scholarship Committees (for those institutions receiving scholarship funds).
+Each institution provides one or more members of MDSGC’s Program and Scholarship Committees (the latter only for those institutions receiving scholarship funds).
 The Program Committee recommends specific program decisions to the Director for implementation.
 Scholarship Committee members recommend the selection of undergraduate Space Scholars to the Director.
 MDSGC also employs two permanent staff members, who manage the program and coordinate program activities.

 Consortium Members

 Selected for their unique regional role in the Maryland educational system, our member institutions currently link MDSGC statewide.
 For names and contact information of MDSGC representatives at each institution, use the links below.
-We also collaborate closely with the Office of Education at NASA Goddard Space Flight Center.
+We also collaborate with the Office of STEM Engagement at NASA Goddard Space Flight Center.

 Goals